 SRαj= nSR1j*…*SRkj*…*SRnj (6b)

-By checking the communication score (Cjαβ), it is possible to inference the cell communication between the whole dataset.
-The higher score represents for a higher probability that communication between the cell in two cell type through the specific communication routes.
+By checking the communication score (Cjαβ), it is possible to infer the cell communication between all possible pairs of celltypes in the dataset.
+The higher score represents higher probability of communication between the cells in two cell types through the specific communication routes.

 2.5 Identification of statistically significant intercellular communication routes

-To prove the inference of intercellular communication is not coincidence, the identification of statistically significance is necessary.
-The significant interactions between two cell groups are identified using permutation test by randomly permuting the cell type label and then recalculating the communication score (Cjαβ') between cell type α and β through communication route pair j.
+.
+The significant interactions between cell groups are identified using permutation test by randomly permuting the cell type label and then recalculating the communication score (Cjαβ') between cell type α and β through communication route pair j.
 The p-value of each communication score (Cjαβ) is calculated using Eq.
 7

-p-value=1-#mCjαβm'≤ Cjαβ, m=1,2, .. . , M}M (7)
+pvalue=1-#mCjαβm'≤ Cjαβ, m=1,2, .. . , M}M (7)

 Where the score Cjαβm' is the communication probability for the m-th permutation.
 M is the total number permutations (default is 100).
 The communications with p-value < 0.05 are considered as significant.